jaydeepc/mindwave-python/README.md

 Get the code and put it in some folder, e.g. `/home/your_name/mindwave-python` Then, from that folder run one of `scope.py`, `eyeblink.py` or `wavelet.py`.
+The sample applications have additional dependencies on PyQt4, pyqtgraph, numpy and pywavelet.

 Basic Parser Usage